shivanithakur07/my-project/BlogIt/readme.md

 | POST   | `/user/signup`  | Register user | No            |
 | POST   | `/user/logout`  | Logout user   | Yes           |

-Built with ❤️ by Aman
+Built with ❤️ by Shivani Thakur

 **Note**: This is a capstone project demonstrating full-stack web development skills with Node.js, Express, MongoDB, and modern web technologies.# BlogIt